 What is Read Write Inc?

 Read Write Inc (RWI) is a systematic, synthetic phonics programme which helps all children learn to read fluently and at speed so they can focus on developing their skills in comprehension, vocabulary and spelling.
 The programme is designed for children aged 4-7.

 RWI was developed by Ruth Miskin and more information on this can be found at:

 How will RWI be taught?

-All children are assessed regularly by our RWI lead teacher.
-From these assessments children are grouped into stages, where they work with peers on the same stage.
+All children are assessed on a half termly basis by trained RWI teachers.
+From these assessments the children are grouped into stages, where they work with peers on the same stage.

 The children will work in pairs so that they:

 Children follow the same format as Reception but will work on complex sounds and read books appropriate to their reading level.
 Daily sessions of RWI phonics which last 30 minutes.

 Five key principles underpin the teaching in all Read Write Inc. sessions:

 Purpose – know the purpose of every activity and share it with the children, so they know the one thing they should be thinking about